ozanulutas/energy-watch-frontend/README.md

 ## Features

-- User can perform basic CRUD operations
+- User can perform basic CRUD operations.
 - Users can record and view custom fileds.
 It gives the appearance of a new column being created.
 - **Only user created custom columns can be deleted.**
 - Users can login and register.